rsaylor73/eks_cluster/hello-world/README.md

 # Load Balancer

-The URL should be loadbalancer-dns-name/nginx1 and loadbalancer-dns-name/nginx2
+The URL should be loadbalancer-dns-name/nginx and loadbalancer-dns-name/httpd

+Note: If you discover that one works vs the other does not please make sure you have enabled a NAT gateway for every private subnet in the VPC module.